azchatlanin/rrr/README.md

 ![rrr's logo](./img_logo.png)

 *This is a simple file manager, with a set of functions that, it seems to me, can make it convenient.*
-*This project is my term paper.
-According to this, it will definitely be brought to its logical conclusion.*
+*This is an attempt to get to know ncurses.*

 The author does not pretend in any way to the purity of implementation and fidelity of execution.
 So if you think you can do it in a different way, then please do it.